 Posted on 21 May 2021 2 min read

 A water meter is a device fitted in your home which measures the amount of water you use.
-Water companies will charge you based on how many cubic metres of water your household uses over a period of time.
+The cost of water meters differ as companies will charge you based on how many cubic metres of water your household uses over a period of time.

 In 1990, it became compulsory for all new homes to be built with a water meter installed.
 Under the law, it is illegal for them to be removed.
-In order for your water company to calculate your bill, you need to know where your water meter is located, and provide them with a reading.
+In order for your water company to calculate your bill and advise how much your water meter will cost, you need to know where your water meter is located, and provide them with a reading.